meanxson/doom-challenge/external/glfw/README.md

  - [Wayland] Bugfix: Non-arrow cursors are offset from the hotspot (#1706,#1899)
  - [Wayland] Bugfix: The `O_CLOEXEC` flag was not defined on FreeBSD
  - [Wayland] Bugfix: Key repeat could lead to a race condition (#1710)
- - [Wayland] Bugfix: Activating a window would emit two input focus events
+ - [Wayland] Bugfix: Activating a Window would emit two input focus events
- - [Wayland] Bugfix: Disable key repeat mechanism when window loses input focus
+ - [Wayland] Bugfix: Disable key repeat mechanism when Window loses input focus
  - [Wayland] Bugfix: Window hiding and showing did not work (#1492,#1731)
- - [Wayland] Bugfix: A key being repeated was not released when window lost focus
+ - [Wayland] Bugfix: A key being repeated was not released when Window lost focus
- - [Wayland] Bugfix: Showing a hidden window did not emit a window refresh event
+ - [Wayland] Bugfix: Showing a hidden Window did not emit a Window refresh event
- - [Wayland] Bugfix: Full screen window creation did not ignore `GLFW_VISIBLE`
+ - [Wayland] Bugfix: Full screen Window creation did not ignore `GLFW_VISIBLE`
  - [Wayland] Bugfix: Some keys were reported as wrong key or `GLFW_KEY_UNKNOWN`
  - [Wayland] Bugfix: Text input did not repeat along with key repeat
  - [Wayland] Bugfix: `glfwPostEmptyEvent` sometimes had no effect (#1520,#1521)